olivierfriard/boris_docs/index.rst

 Choose **Yes** to group all observations in on time budget analysis

-The **Analysis** > **Time budget** menu option shows the time budget for the events of one or more observations.
+The **Analysis** > **Time budget** menu option shows the time budget for the events of the selected observations.
-You must first select the subjects and behaviors you want to include in the time budget analysis:
+Select the subjects and behaviors you want to include in the time budget analysis:

 .. image:: time_budget_parameters2.png
    :alt: Select subject and behaviors for time budget analysis